MononymDigital/GoalsApp/README.md

 # GoalsApp

-Need to Update
+Goal Setting APP

+Goals (CRUD)
+Particular Date
+Check Completed ,
+On the way to complete it

+Community
-Set goals
+similar goals

+Accountability

-  -
+Pop up - when using